 Bursting with blueberries, this delicious and nutritious recipe for coconut flour blueberry muffins is gluten free, nut free, and sure to please!

 I’ve got recipes I’ve been working on for baked goods that I just have to set aside and revisit later, because after too many failed attempts, you have to just step away for a minute and come back with fresh eyes and try to figure it out again.

-Why should you bake with coconut flour?
+Why you should bake with coconut flour

 Nut flour can be high in fat content.
 Healthy fats for sure, but way more than the handful of nuts you would normally eat.